Hornets vs. Wizards Player Props Betting Odds

 |3PM

-- Ball has averaged 9.0 assists per game this year, 0.5 less than his prop bet on Wednesday (9.5).
+- Ball has dished out nine assists per game, which is 0.5 less than Friday's over/under.

 Get Ball gear at Fanatics!